elixir-geolix/geolix/README.md

 Above example illustrates both types of dynamic initialization.

-The top-level initializer is called without arguments and expected to always return `:ok`.
-At the database level the current database configuration is passed as the first (and only) parameter and the new, complete configuration is expected as the return.
+The top-level initializer is called as defined (`{mod, fun}` or `{mod, fun, args}`) and expected to always return `:ok`.
+At the database level the current database configuration is passed as the first parameter with optional `{m, f, a}` parameters following.
+It is expected that this function return the new, complete configuration.

 If you choose to use the dynamic database initialization the only requirement for your config file is a plain `%{init: {MyInitModule, :my_init_fun}}` entry.
 Every additional field in the example is only used for illustration and only required for the complete return value.